 - Tender scalp

-- Pain when moving the neck
+- Pain when you move your neck

 - Trauma to the back of the head

-- Neck tension and/or tight neck muscles
+- Neck tension or tight neck muscles

 - Tumors in the neck